Conditional analysis for mixed covariates, with application to feed intake of lactating sows

-Table \ref{tab:sim1time} compares the three methods that involve estimating the conditional distribution - Joint QR, Pointwise QR and Mod CM - in terms of the computational time required for fitting; the times correspond to using a desktop computer with a $2.3$ GHz CPU and $8$ GB of RAM.
+Table \ref{tab:sim1time} compares the three methods that involve estimating the conditional distribution in terms of the running time required for fitting.
+The times are reported based on a computer with a $2.3$ GHz CPU and $8$ GB of RAM.
 Not surprisingly by fitting the model a single time, Joint QR is the fastest, in some cases being order of magnitude faster than the rest.
 Pointwise QR can be up to twice as fast as Mod CM.

 For completeness, we also compare our proposed method to the appropriate competitive methods for the cases $(1)$ when there is a single scalar covariate and $(2)$ when there is a single functional covariate.
-The Supplementary Materials, Section S1.1 discusses the former case and compares Joint QR and Pointwise QR with the linear quantile regression and the nonlinear quantile regression (as implemented by the \texttt{cobs} function in the \texttt{R} package \texttt{COBS} \citep{Ng2007cobs}) in an extensive simulation experiment that involves both linear quantile settings and nonlinear quantile settings.
-Overall the results show that the proposed methods have similar behavior as LQR; see Table S1.
-Furthermore we consider the proposed methods with nonlinear modeling of the conditional distribution as discussed in Section \ref{sec : modeling framework}, which we denote with Joint QR (NL) for joint fitting and Pointwise QR (NL) for pointwise fitting.
+The Supplementary materials, Section \ref{sec: sim-sca} discusses the former case and compares Joint QR and Pointwise QR with the linear quantile regression (LQR) \citep{koenker1978regression}, implemented by \texttt{rq} function in the \texttt{R} package \texttt{quantreg}, and the constrained B-splines nonparametric regression quantiles (COBS), implemented by the \texttt{cobs} function in the \texttt{R} package \texttt{COBS} \citep{Ng2007cobs}, in an extensive simulation experiment that involves both linear quantile settings and nonlinear quantile settings.
+Overall the results show that the proposed methods have similar behavior as LQR, see Table \ref{tab:sim2MAE}.
+Furthermore we consider the proposed method and its variant with nonlinear modeling of the conditional distribution as discussed in Section \ref{subsec: nonlinear}, which we denote with Joint QR (NL) for joint fitting and Pointwise QR (NL) for pointwise fitting.
 Nonlinear versions of the proposed methods have an excellent MAE performance, which is comparable to or better than that of the COBS method.

-Finally, Section S1.2 in the Supplementary Materials discusses the simulation study for the case of having a single functional covariate and compares the proposed methods with CM in terms of MAE as well as computational time; see results displayed in Tables S2 and S3.
-The results show that the proposed Joint QR is superior to CM both in terms of the prediction accuracy and computation efficiency.
+Finally, Section \ref{sec: sim-fun} in the Supplementary materials discusses the simulation study for the case of having a single functional covariate and compares the proposed methods with CM in terms of MAE as well as computation time; see results displayed in Tables \ref{tab: sim3MAE} and \ref{tab:sim3time}.
+The results show that the proposed Joint QR is comparable to CM in terms of the prediction accuracy and has less computation time.
 In our simulation study we also consider the joint fitting of the model by treating the binary response as normal and use \texttt{pffr} \citep{ivanescu2014penalized} with Gaussian link, denoted by Joint QR (G).